lino-framework/cg/docs/membership.rst

 The :term:`membership fee` is not a license fee
 ===============================================

-:term:`Membership fees <membership fee>` are similar to **license fees** in that they are an important item of our :doc:`business model <bm>`.
+A :term:`membership fee` is similar to a **license fee** in that their sum an important item of our :doc:`business model <bm>`.
 A reliable framework requires maintenance.
-But there are two important strategic
+But there are two important strategic differences:
-differences:

-- Lino is and will always remain free software.
+- Lino is and will always remain Free Software.
   You may use any part of it without being a :term:`community member`.
   You may leave the community at any moment and still continue using Lino as free software.
 You may even make money using Lino without being a community member.